Inanna: Sumerian version

-Finally, they come upon Dumuzid, Inanna's husband.
-Despite Inanna's fate, and in contrast to the other individuals who were properly mourning her, Dumuzid is lavishly clothed and resting beneath a tree, or upon her throne, entertained by slave-girls.
+Finally, they come upon Dumuzi, Inanna's husband.
+Despite Inanna's fate, and in contrast to the other individuals who were properly mourning her, Dumuzi is lavishly clothed and resting beneath a tree, or upon her throne, entertained by slave-girls.
 Inanna, displeased, decrees that the galla shall take him.
-The galla then drag Dumuzid down to the underworld.
-Another text known as Dumuzid's Dream (ETCSL 1.4.3) describes Dumuzid's repeated attempts to evade capture by the galla demons, an effort in which he is aided by the sun-god Utu.
+The galla then drag Dumuzi down to the underworld.

+Another text known as Dumuzi's Dream (ETCSL 1.4.3) describes Dumuzi's repeated attempts to evade capture by the galla demons, an effort in which he is aided by the sun-god Utu.
 In the Sumerian poem The Return of Dumuzid, which begins where The Dream of Dumuzid ends, Dumuzid's sister Geshtinanna laments continually for days and nights over Dumuzid's death, joined by Inanna, who has apparently experienced a change of heart, and Sirtur, Dumuzid's mother.
 The three goddesses mourn continually until a fly reveals to Inanna the location of her husband.
 Together, Inanna and Geshtinanna go to the place where the fly has told them they will find Dumuzid.
 They find him there and Inanna decrees that, from that point onwards, Dumuzid will spend half of the year with her sister Ereshkigal in the underworld and the other half of the year in Heaven with her, while his sister Geshtinanna takes his place in the underworld.